 Tax depreciation is the cost of depreciation of a corporation and is an IRS deduction.
 This means that a company may minimize its taxable income by listing depreciation as an expense on its income tax return for income tax purposes in the reporting period.

-Depreciation is a process in which fixed assets or capital assets pay in the years in which assets contribute to the generation of income or sales or when they are of benefit.
+Depreciation is a process in which fixed or capital assets pay in the years in which assets contribute to income generation or sales or when they are of benefit.
 The business decreases the income from which taxes are focused by generating a depreciation expense, which lowers the taxes owed.
-By filing Form 4562 for their tax return, companies will take a depreciation deduction.
+Companies will take a depreciation deduction by filing Form 4562 for their tax return.

 What this article covers: